 Similarity to The Row

-Some dupes look almost just like the row ophelia sweater.
+Some similar styles look almost just like the row ophelia sweater.
 Here are the top picks:

 -